akka/alpakka/docs/src/main/paradox/mqtt.md

 # MQTT Connector

-The MQTT connector provides Akka Stream sources to connect to AMQP servers.
+The MQTT connector provides Akka Stream sources to connect to MQTT servers.

 ## Artifacts